 If you ask content marketing gurus, they will tell you that over 60% of their monthly traffic comes from the evergreen quality content on their website.

 Startups should embrace quality.
 Quality means your content cannot easily be outranked by newer competitors too because it takes a lot of effort to beat a top-notch post in the ranking.
-Ultimately, it is better to post one article of high quality each week than posting many average articles per week.
+Ultimately, it is better to post one article of high quality each week than it is to post many average articles per week.

 6. Creatively stretch the dollars